Our Insights

 By Jake E. Jennings, Chair of Technology and Trade

 The USMCA Review Is Becoming a Test of North American Technology Security.
 The 2026 review of the United States–Mexico–Canada Agreement was initially framed as a routine, if politically sensitive, “check-in” trade exercise.
-In practice, it is becoming something far more consequential: a stress test of whether North America can function as a coherent technology and economic-security platform in an era of intensified strategic competition globally.

 Tech and Trade Strategic Insights: Beyond the Headlines